brlin-tw/iscan-snap/README.md

 the following materials:

 * Most of the Image Scan! for Linux V2 application(GPLv2+)
-* The non-free, esmod library(EPSON END USER SOFTWARE LICENSE)
+* The non-free, conditionally redistributable esmod library(EPSON END USER SOFTWARE LICENSE with special exception that allows distributing linked combination of Image Scan! for Linux and esmod)
-* The non-free, optional driver support plugins, firmware data, and other resources(EPSON END USER SOFTWARE LICENSE)
+* The non-free, non-redistributable optional driver support plugins, firmware data, and other resources(EPSON END USER SOFTWARE LICENSE)

 The esmod library, although shipped with a copy of the EPSON END USER SOFTWARE LICENSE(/non-free/COPYING.EPSON.en.txt) claiming: